nycdavid/engineering-records/content/posts/the-knapsack-problem.md

 Caveats to mention here:

-* Remember to allocate an additional slot for the base case in the table, if the language you're using allows memory management.
+* Remember to allocate additional slots for the base cases in the table, if the language you're using allows memory management.
 * Ensure that we don't conflate which rows pertain to \\(i\\) in the table, and which rows pertain to \\(j\\).